freenas/freenas-docs/userguide/jails.rst

     the application name.
 Also, the UID and GID are usually the same as the port number used by the service.

 #.
-On the %brand% system, create a user account and group account
+On the FreeNAS® system, create a user account and group account
     that match the user and group names used by the application in the jail.